ajahne/blog/_posts/2018-3-1-letting-go.md

 If the answer is yes, you  have the potential to be a good manager.

 Early on in my management career I had to learn to let go.
-So what if it wasn’t me who literally wrote all the source code?
+So what if it wasn’t me who literally wrote all of the source code?
 Isn’t the goal to help the business, create an engaging experience for the user, and build/ship great products?
 Isn’t the goal to see everyone grow?

 Isn’t the best way to become a 10x developer by empowering 5 developers to be 2x better?